Show All Answers

 Pay your bill anytime, anywhere - online or telephone payments with a credit, debit, or ATM card.
 As noted above, for a modest fee of $1.25, you may pay by ACH payment (E Check) from our website or by phone.
 This affords you the certainty that your payment has been received, eliminates anxiety and worry about mail delivery, eliminates the burden of going to city hall or one of the local banks to pay in person, and allows you to process the transaction at a time that is convenient to you.

 There are additional non-refundable fees charged by our payment provider, Invoice Cloud, for securely processing credit, debit and ATM card payments.
-Fees are an additional 2.99% (as of March, 2023) of the total, and are always disclosed up front.
+Fees are an additional 2.99% of the total, and are always disclosed up front.

 To pay by credit, debit, or ATM card, or by E Check, call (203) 318-9523, or go to : https://www.mytaxbill.gov/inet/bill/home.do?town=norwalk

-Taxpayers are able pay their tax bills in person at area banks from now through August 7, 2023.
+Taxpayers are able pay their tax bills in person at area banks from the time they receive their new bills in the mail, until February 1, 2024.
 You do not have to be a customer of the bank in order to pay there, and there is no charge to you for this service.
 This service is provided subject to the bank branches’ ability to transact business due to COVID-19; service may be limited to drive through service, or there may be other limitations, depending on the branch.
 This option is available only through the last day to pay without interest.
 A list of participating bank branches is found elsewhere on this website.
 You will receive a receipt from the bank at the time you make your payment.
 You must bring your entire tax bill with you for this purpose.
 We are grateful to the local banks who partner with the City to provide this service to our mutual customers.

 The first installment was due on July 1, 2023.
 The second installment is due on January 1, 2024.
 Taxpayers have a one month grace period in which to pay without interest.